 Panasonic G9 versus Fujifilm X-E3

-The Panasonic Lumix DC-G9 and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2017.
+The Panasonic Lumix DC-G9 and the Fujifilm X-E3 are two digital cameras that were officially introduced, respectively, in November 2017 and September 2017.
 Both the G9 and the X-E3 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and an APS-C sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Fujifilm provides 24 MP.

 The physical size and weight of the Panasonic G9 and the Fujifilm X-E3 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably smaller (33 percent) than the Panasonic G9.
 Moreover, the X-E3 is substantially lighter (49 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the X-E3 does not feature any corresponding weather-sealing.